SLauzeral/Stranded-Away/README.md

 - participated to the creation of the craft system

-unpack the Build.rar archive to access the build
+open the build folder and launch the "Stranded Away" application.